Skip to content

 # Requires download from GitHub Releases

-kdeps prepackage myagent.kdeps --arch linux-arm64
+kdeps bundle prepackage myagent.kdeps --arch linux-arm64

 Dev builds